laher/yt/README.md

  * 2 ways to select a document within a multiple-document file/stream.
  * a simple query mechanism so that you can print out parts of your document.
  * `yt` uses Go's text/template as its querying engine.
-It's never going to be as terse or as flexible as `jq`, but it's fine forthe basics, and I (or you) can keep on adding template functions.
+It's never going to be as terse or as flexible as `jq`, but it's fine for the basics, and I (or you) can keep on adding template functions.

 ## Installation